tiepcreator/statichunt/content/theme/hugo-hydrogen.md

   - Vercel
 date: 2022-01-09T16:13:50.000Z
 description: >-
-  Hydrogen is a personal blog theme specially for developers.
-It has many custom build shortcode support.
-It's unique design always grab users attention.
+  Hydrogen Hugo is an excellent theme for creating a personal blog, particularly for developers.
+It inherited the latest structure and excluded all jquery dependencies.
+A vast amount of shortcodes are available on the element page.
 stale: false
 disabled: false
 disabled_reason: null